CompareAudionotes vs SpeechNotes

 Choose Audionotes if...

-You want summaries, better organization, and richer outputs
+You want AI summaries, organization, and richer outputs from your recordings

 You need broader exports and more polished workflows